yangji9181/HNE/README.md

-# Heterogeneous Network Representation Learning: Survey, Benchmark, Evaluation, and Beyond

-## Benckmark datasets and implementations
+# Benckmark datasets and implementations of HNE

 ## Citation